-Section 13.
+Section 18.
 Appointment of Bond Counsel, Municipal Advisor and Underwriter.
-The firm of Orrick, Herrington & Sutcliffe LLP is hereby appointed Bond Counsel to the District in connection with the Bonds.
-The firm of Capitol Public Finance Group, LLC, is hereby appointed Municipal Advisor to the District in connection with the Bonds.
-The firm of Stifel, Nicolaus & Company, Incorporated is hereby appointed as Underwriter in connection with the Bonds.
+The firm of Orrick, Herrington & Sutcliffe LLP is hereby appointed Bond Counsel to the District in connection with the Refunding Bonds.
+The firm of Capitol Public Finance Group is hereby appointed Municipal Advisor to the District in connection with the Refunding Bonds.
+The firm of Stifel, Nicolaus & Company, Incorporated is hereby appointed as Underwriter in connection with the Refunding Bonds.

-Section 14.
+Section 19.
 Approval of Actions.
-The President of this Board of Education, the Secretary of this Board of Education, the Superintendent of the District, the Deputy Superintendent of the District, the Chief Business Officer of the District, and any other officer of the District to whom authority is delegated by one of the named officers for the purposes of the Bonds, are hereby authorized and directed to execute and deliver any and all certificates and representations, including signature certificates, no-litigation certificates, certificates concerning the contents of the Official Statement, representation letters to The Depository Trust Company, the Tax Certificate and any other certificates proposed to be distributed in connection with the sale of the Bonds, and to enter into any agreements, including depository agreements, commitment letters and agreements with bond insurers, agreements providing for payment of costs of issuance of bonds, and any other agreements, letters, or representations, which any of them deem necessary or desirable to accomplish the transactions authorized herein.
-If in order to sell the Bonds in separate series or to separate purchasers as authorized herein, the District is required to prepare and deliver additional official statements, paying agent agreements, bond purchase agreements, continuing disclosure certificates, or other authorized documents, the preparation and delivery of such additional documents is hereby authorized.
-Actions of the Authorized District Representative heretofore taken to accomplish the purposes of this Resolution and consistent herewith are hereby ratified.
+The President of the Board of Education, the Superintendent of the District, the Deputy Superintendent of the District, the Chief Financial Officer or such other officer of the District designated for the purpose and any other officer of the District to whom authority is delegated by one of the named officers for the purposes of the Refunding Bonds, are hereby authorized and directed to execute and deliver any and all agreements, certificates, letters, and representations, including paying agent agreements, depository agreements, investment agreements for proceeds of the Refunding Bonds, cost of issuance custodian agreements, fiscal agent agreements, bond insurance policies, signature certificates, no-litigation certificates, certificates concerning the contents of one or more official statements relating to the Refunding Bonds, representation letters to The Depository Trust Company, the Tax Certificate and any other certificates or agreements proposed to be executed and delivered in connection with the sale of the Refunding Bonds, investment of the proceeds or compliance with the Code, as applicable, and to enter into any agreements, which any of them deem necessary or desirable to accomplish the transactions authorized herein.

-Section 15.
+Section 20.
 Notice to California Debt and Investment Advisory Commission.
-The Authorized District Representative is hereby authorized and directed to cause notices of the proposed sale and final sale of the Bonds to be filed in a timely manner with the California Debt and Investment Advisory Commission pursuant to Section 8855(g) of the Government Code and to specify that the issuance of the Bonds will be made in compliance with the District's adopted debt policy.
+Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the District, on behalf of the Board of Education is hereby authorized and directed to cause notices of the proposed sale and final sale of the Refunding Bonds to be filed in a timely manner with the California Debt and Investment Advisory Commission pursuant to Section 8855(g) of the Government Code and to specify that the issuance of the Refunding Bonds will be made in compliance with the District's adopted debt policy.